 Access instrument using its index or its name.

-sfx.instrument(arg) -- Access instrument using its index or its name.
+sfx.instrument(a) -- Access instrument using its index or its name.

 Access sfx using its index or its name.